“Mind the gap!”

 How should you address an employment gap in the interview?

 - Be brief and professional.
 If you are asked about your employment gap, cut to the chase.
 The interviewer doesn’t need to know the details of health issues or personal circumstances.
-Stick to the facts, concisely state the cause of your absence from the workforce, and move on.
+Realistically, no interviewer should be surprised by a gap right now.
+Stick to the facts, concisely state the cause of your absence from the workforce and move on.

 - Don’t blame or apologize.
-Whatever the reason for your lapse in employment, don’t seek out sympathy, express bitterness or make apologies.
+If a global pandemic isn’t a good reason for being out of work, what is?
+Don’t seek sympathy, express bitterness, or make apologies.
 Stay upbeat.
 Show you are eager to move forward and ready to work NOW.

 - Explain the upsides of your downtime.
+Share any resume-building efforts you made while you were unemployed.
 Did you attend classes?
 Volunteer?
 Read business books?
 Teach yourself a new skill?
 Tackle a big project you wouldn’t otherwise have time for?
+Close the income gap with freelance work?
 Overcome some sort of adversity?
-These experiences show that you took control of a tough situation, and they also demonstrate your work ethic, motivation and personal character.
+These experiences show that you took control of a tough situation, and they also demonstrate your work ethic, motivation, and personal character.

 - Earn money while you search for your next full-time job.